-24. or exposures to a credit-impaired debtor or guarantor, who, to the best knowledge of the originator or original lender [...]
+24. Or exposures to a credit-impaired debtor or guarantor, who, to the best knowledge of the originator or original lender.

-See the section headed "Description of the Transaction Documents - The Warranty and Indemnity Agreement", §(i) where it is represented that <<(i) [...] the Portfolio does not include receivables to be qualified in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or receivables vis-à-vis a credit-impaired debtor or guarantor, who, to the best of the Originator's knowledge: (i) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the Valuation Date or has undergone a debt restructuring process with regard to his non-performing exposures within three years prior to the Valuation Date; (ii) was, at the time of origination of the relevant Receivable, where applicable, on a public credit registry of persons with adverse credit history or, where there is no such public credit registry, another credit registry that is available to the Originator; or (iii) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for not securitised Comparable Assets>>.
+"as at the relevant Cut-Off Date, the Mortgage Receivable is not in default within the meaning of Article 178(1) of the CRR and the relevant Borrower is not a credit-impaired obligor or guarantor who, to the best of its knowledge, has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the Closing Date, or in respect of a Further Advance Receivable or a Substitute Receivable, the relevant Notes Payment Date, or has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for comparable mortgage receivables originated by it which are not sold and assigned to the Issuer under the Mortgage Receivables Purchase Agreement, within the meaning of Article 20(11) of the Securitisation Regulation"